 The Company's board of directors has a formally established audit committee and an adopted Audit Committee Charter.
 During the year ended March 31, 2008, the Company's Audit Committee held two meetings.
 The Company has determined that Adam Michelin, Audit Committee Chairman, qualifies as an "audit committee financial expert" as defined in Item 401(h) of Regulation S-K. of the Securities and Exchange Commission rules and is "independent" within the meaning of Rule 4200(a) (15) of the National Association of Securities Dealers.
 Mr. Fischer and Mr. Scott comprise the remaining audit committee members.
-The audit committee reviews the qualifications of the independent auditors, our annual and interim financial statements, the independent auditor's report, significant reporting or operating issues and corporate policies and procedures as they relate to accounting and financial controls.
+The audit committee reviews the qualifications of the independent auditor's report, significant reporting or operating issues and corporate policies and procedures as they relate to accounting and financial controls.